 If the Managing Authority does not succeed in securing repayment from one of the beneficiaries, the Member State, on whose territory the beneficiary concerned is located, shall reimburse the Managing Authority any amounts unduly paid to that beneficiary.
-Each participating Member State hosting the specific beneficiary, by signing Interreg regulation Article 16(5) agreement explicitly agrees to have this subsidiary liability and to timely pay back any unduly paid amount to the account of the programme.
+Each participating Member State hosting the specific beneficiary, by signing the Article 16(5) agreement explicitly agrees to have this subsidiary liability and to timely pay back any unduly paid amount to the account of the programme.
 The Managing Authority is responsible for reimbursing the amounts concerned to the general budget of the Union.
 Any such occurrences and measures will be timely discussed and agreed upon in the first subsequent meeting of the Monitoring Committee.

 When any relevant authority of the Member State detects an irregularity, it will timely inform the Managing Authority and the Audit Authority.
+The electronic monitoring system will include a specific form and procedure, to report on irregularity, which will also be part of the description of the management and control system.